Analyzing Graphs¶

 Note

-The above concepts seem a bit confused for me… I asked Gemini to generate a sample program for me:
+The above concepts seem a bit confusing to me… I asked Gemini to generate a sample program for me:

 // --- STEP 1: INITIALIZATION ---